Colormuse vs NVIDIA DIGITS

 - How much does it cost?

-- Colormuse offers a free plan and paid subscriptions starting at $20/month.
+- Colormuse offers a free plan with basic features; paid plans are available for additional capabilities.

 - Does it have a free plan?

-- Yes, Colormuse has a free plan with basic features.
+- Yes, Colormuse provides a free plan suitable for individuals and basic use.

 - What integrations does it support?